polterguy/phosphorusfive/plugins/extras/p5.auth/README.md

 ## Editing users

-To edit a user, use the *[edit-user]* Active Event.
+To edit a user, use the *[p5.auth.users.edit]* Active Event.
 To change the role and password of our _"john-doe"_ user from above, you could do something like the following.

 ```
-edit-user:john-doe
+p5.auth.users.edit:john-doe
   role:some-other-role
   password:xyz-qwerty
 ```